OWASP/wrongsecrets/aws/README.md

 2. Can you easily obtain the instance profile of the Node?
 3. Can you get the secrets in the SSM Parameter Store and Secrets Manager easily?
 Which paths do you see?
 4. Which of the 2 (SSM Parameter Store and Secrets Manager) works cross-account?
+5. If you have applied the secrets to the cluster, you should see at the configuration details of the cluster that Secrets encryption is "Disabled", what does that mean?